-FIG. 11 - Pass monitoring of wet troposphere differences between radiometer and ECMWF model for Jason-2 cycle 041.
+FIG. 11 - Pass monitoring of wet troposphere differences between radiometer and ECMWF model for Jason-2 cycle 070.

 Prior to GDR production, an Autonomous Radiometer Calibration System (ARCS) is used for the Jason-2 radiometer (AMR) in order to monitor calibrations and recalibrate if necessary (for more details see [4]).
 The plot of daily means of (Radiometer - ECMWF) wet troposphere correction is quite stable, even though ARCS does not use the ECMWF model to calibrate the AMR.
+Nevertheless small variations of up to 2 mm amplitude are observable.
+They can be due to (among others) evolution of ECMWF model or ARCS calibrations.
 Whereas Jason-1 radiometer showed daily differences up to 7 mm versus ECMWF model.
 Indeed, after the safehold mode of Jason-1, occured in August 2008, the JMR showed some thermal instability.